QuantumUtils/quantum-utils-mathematica/README.md

 ## Requirements

-QuantumUtils requires Mathematica 10.0.0 or newer.
-It will not work with older versions of Mathematica, though partial support for Mathematica 9 may be added in the future.
+QuantumUtils officially requires Mathematica 10.0.0 or newer.
+Many features should still work with Mathematica 9, and further compatibility may be added in the future.
+Older versions of Mathematica are not supported.

 ## Installation